The Classical World and Spinor Formalisms of General Relativity

-together with the complex conjugates of the prescriptions (2.30) and (2.32).
+together with the complex conjugates of the prescriptions (3.30) and (3.32).
 We stress that each of the pieces which occur on the right-hand sides of Eqs.
-(2.30) and (2.32) must behave covariantly under the action of the mapping group of $\mathfrak{M}$, in contrast with the world situation.
+(3.30) and (3.32) must behave covariantly under the action of the manifold mapping group of $\mathfrak{M}$, in contrast with the world situation.
 As for the world case, covariant derivatives of spin tensors of arbitrary valences can be obtained by allowing for outer products between spin vectors and carrying out Leibniz expansions thereof.